AspireVenom/EloSystem/README.md

 ## Known Limitations

-- Synthetic matches are randomly generated and may not fully reflect real-world scheduling.
+- Synthetic matches do not reflect real MLB scheduling constraints beyond division grouping.
 - No use of home-field advantage, starting pitchers, or player-level features yet.
 - Real 2025 standings data is not used to initialize Elo — all teams start at 1500.
 - Doesn't persist model state across sessions (you re-train from scratch).
+- Interactive app does not yet support time-based Elo evolution.

 ---